Recreational and Wellness Services

 - Class size: between 3 to 6 participants, ages 8+

-- Cost: contact us for rates (instructional funds from Inspire, iLEAD, and Compass charter schools can be applied)
+- Cost: contact us for rates (enrichment funds from iLEAD charter school can be applied)

 Want to sign up for a class?
 Review the class descriptions below and email email@example.com for a registration form.

-If you are not able to make these times, or have a group of 3 or more interested, we can arrange a new location and class time.
+If you are not able to make these times, or have a group of 3 or more interested, we are open to arranging a new location and class time.
 Please complete this interest form.